 That is why in this guide, we’ll cover four things your agency should know about ADA compliance to help you prepare for it.

 But first, let’s take a look at the regulation to understand it better.

 A look at ADA

 ADA is a law that protects the rights of persons with disabilities (PWDs) from discrimination, exclusion, or denial of public benefits and services.
-The services pertain to those given by both public and private establishments for anyone.
+The services pertaining to those given by both public and private establishments for anyone.